Using Mathematica for Quantum Mechanics: A Student's Manual: one particle in one dimension

-In what follows we restrict the freedom of the particle to a domain $x\in\Omega=[0,a]$, where $a$ can be very large in order to approximately describe quasi-infinite systems.
+In what follows we restrict the freedom of the particle to a domain $x\in\Omega=[0,a]$, where $a$ can be very large in order to approximately describe infinite systems (example: \autoref{sec:gravitywell}).
 This assumes the potential to be

 This restriction is necessary in order to achieve a finite representation of the system in a computer.